 The host in the United Kingdom is Goodenough College in London.
 The selected Travel Bursars will be expected to remain in the company of the other Bursars, to participate in all organised activities and to carry out the whole of the approved programme.
 There will be limited short periods during the programme when Bursars will be free to arrange their own activities.

-The selected Travel Bursars from South African universities will gather in Cape Town on 24th Nov ember 2019, spend three days for orientation, and depart for Addis Ababa by air on 27th November and then go on to London on 30th November.
-All bursars are required to be in Cape Town at the orientation venue by 5 p.m. on 24th November.
+The selected Travel Bursars from South African universities will gather in Cape Town on a Sunday in the last week of November, spend three days on orientation, and depart on the Thursday night for Addis Ababa by air en route to London.
+All bursars are required to be in Cape Town at the orientation venue on that Sunday by the start of the orientation session.
 It will not be possible to join the tour after that point nor to be absent from the orientation activities in Cape Town for a graduation ceremony, exams, interviews or any other personal reason.

-The tour will officially end in London on 21st December 2019 with returning flights arriving in South Africa on 22nd December 2019.
+The tour will officially end in London on the Saturday before Christmas, with returning flights arriving in South Africa the next day.

 ABE BAILEY FELLOWSHIP